Dublin Rape Crisis Centre

 - Sexual abuse through sharing of intimate images: issues and impact

 - The dynamics of abuse: issues for the counselling relationship

 - Finishing therapy

 The sensitive nature of the issues being addressed and their capacity to resonate with participants is taken into account in the approach.
+Participants are invited to take part to the extent that is comfortable for them at any time, and to practice mindful self-awareness to support them in making choices regarding their participation.
 The training methods include the use of video and audio materials, lectures, role-plays, experiential exercises, case studies and small group work.

 This training is offered in the expectation that participants will have access to their own personal therapy should issues arise for them during the course.

 A Certificate of Attendance will be awarded to participants who complete the training programme.